Harry Potter and the Half-Blood Prince (film): Plot

-Lord Voldemort tightens his grip on the wizarding and Muggle worlds: his Death Eaters kidnap Mr Ollivander and destroy London's Millennium Bridge.
+Lord Voldemort tightens his grip on the wizarding and Muggle worlds: his Death Eaters kidnap wandmaker Ollivander and destroy the Millennium Bridge.
 With Lucius Malfoy incarcerated in Azkaban, Voldemort chooses his son, Draco Malfoy, to carry out a secret mission at Hogwarts.
-Draco's mother, Narcissa, and aunt Bellatrix Lestrange seek out Severus Snape, who gains their confidence by claiming he is a mole within the Order of the Phoenix.
-Snape makes an Unbreakable Vow with Narcissa to protect Draco and fulfil his task should he fail.
+Draco's mother, Narcissa, and aunt Bellatrix Lestrange seek out Severus Snape, who claims he is a spy in the Order of the Phoenix.
+Snape makes an Unbreakable Vow with Narcissa to protect Draco and fulfill his task should he fail.

 Harry Potter accompanies Albus Dumbledore to persuade former Potions professor Horace Slughorn to return to Hogwarts.
-Then, at the Burrow, Harry reunites with his best friends Ron Weasley and Hermione Granger.
+At the Burrow, Harry reunites with his best friends Ron and Hermione.
 In Diagon Alley, they see Draco and Narcissa Malfoy, and follow them into Knockturn Alley.
-The pair meet with Death Eaters, including the werewolf Fenrir Greyback, at Borgin & Burke's.
-Harry believes Draco is now a Death Eater, but Ron and Hermione are sceptical.
-On the Hogwarts Express, Harry sneaks into the Slytherin carriage wearing his Invisibility Cloak to spy on Malfoy.
-Malfoy notices and petrifies Harry, leaving him on the train.
-Luna Lovegood finds him and counters Draco's spell.
+The pair meet with Death Eaters, including the werewolf Fenrir Greyback.
+When Harry believes Draco is now a Death Eater, Ron and Hermione are sceptical.

-Harry discovers that his used Potions textbook is filled with helpful notes and spells added by the "Half-Blood Prince".
-Using it, Harry excels in class, annoying Hermione and impressing Slughorn, who awards him a Liquid Luck potion.
-Ron makes the Gryffindor Quidditch team as Keeper and begins dating Lavender Brown, upsetting Hermione.
+At Hogwarts, Harry discovers that his used Potions textbook is filled with notes and spells added by the Half-Blood Prince.
+Using it, Harry excels in class, impressing Slughorn, who awards him a luck potion.
+Ron makes the Gryffindor Quidditch team as Keeper and begins dating Lavender Brown, upsetting Hermione, who harbours feelings for him.
 Harry consoles Hermione while acknowledging his own feelings for Ginny Weasley.
-Harry spends the Christmas holidays with the Weasleys.
-His suspicions about Draco are dismissed by the Order, but Arthur Weasley reveals that the Malfoys may be interested in a Vanishing Cabinet at Borgin & Burke's.
+Harry spends Christmas with the Weasleys.
+His suspicions about Draco are dismissed by the Order, but Arthur Weasley reveals that the Malfoys may be interested in a Vanishing Cabinet.
 Bellatrix and Greyback attack and destroy the Burrow.